Relativistic Dynamical Stability Criterion of Multi-Planet Systems with a Distant Companion

-Direct N-body integration with GR is significantly slower but more accurate when it comes to close-encounters \citep[see][]{Tamayo_2020}.
+REBOUNDx is a direct N-body simulation code with GR effects we primarily use.
+We choose the ``WHFast'' integrator \citep[][]{wh, reboundwhfast} with the default time-step of $0.001/2\pi$ year in all of our simulations.
+We repeatedly integrate systems on a basis of $24$ hours of running time and inspect the results at the end of each day's run.
+This corresponds to roughly $3-6$ Myr of system evolution time every $24$ hours depending on different configurations.
+Systems are integrated until the number of unstable systems remains unchanged between two consecutive 24-hour runs.
+Upper limits of system evolution time are given case-by-case in corresponding sections below.
+N-body integration with GR is significantly slower but more accurate for close-encounters \citep[see][]{reboundx}.
 Therefore, all the unstable systems are integrated using this method.
-We double-checked the accuracy of these two integrators by comparing their simulation results on the same systems and found conformity between them.
+We double-checked the consistency between the rings code and REBOUNDx by comparing their simulation results on the same systems and found conformity between them.